quyykk/endless-sky/readme-developer.md

 <summary>DEB-based distros</summary>

 ```
-g++ cmake ninja-build pkg-info libgl1-mesa-dev libxmu-dev libxi-dev libglu1-mesa-dev
+g++ cmake ninja-build pkg-config libgl1-mesa-dev libxmu-dev libxi-dev libglu1-mesa-dev tar zip unzip curl
 ```

-If you're on an older version of Ubunut, you'll need an up-to-date version of cmake which you can get from the [offical apt](https://apt.kitware.com/).
+If you're on an older version of Ubuntu, you'll need an up-to-date version of cmake which you can get from the [offical website](https://cmake.org/download/).

 </details>